DIABLO: A 6-DoF Wheeled Bipedal Robot Composed Entirely of Direct-Drive Joints: MODELING

 As shown in Fig.~\ref{fig: Dynamic analysis diagram of simplified model}B, the CoM1 represents the center of mass of the simplified head.
 The position of CoM1 can be expressed as:

-where ${}_Ix$ is the displacement of the $o_n$ system relative to the $o_i$ system in the x-direction; $L$ is the length of the rod; $\theta$ is the pendulum angle of the rod; $l$ is the distance from the CoM1 to the hip joint center; $\beta$ is the angle between the CoM1 and the head's x-axis of rotation.
+where ${}_Ix$ is the displacement of the $o_n$ system relative to the $o_i$ system in the x-direction; $L$ is the length of the rod; $\theta$ is the pendulum angle of the rod; $l$ is the distance from the CoM1 to the hip joint center; $\beta$ represents the angle of rotation of the $o_b$ frame relative to the $o_r$ frame; $\phi$ is the angle between the CoM1 and the head's x-axis of rotation($x_b$).

 The CoM2 represents the center of mass of the simplified rod.
 The position of CoM2 can be expressed as:

 where $L_M$ is the distance from the CoM2 to the wheel center, and $L_M$ satisfies the equation $L_M = L - L_w$. $L_w$ is the distance from the hip joint center to CoM2.